Modify text value of a QWeb static template of another module¶

 Important

-Static QWeb translations are loaded based on the source term in modules name alphabetical order So your custom module name should be alphabetically AFTER the standard module you plan to override the translations (ideally prefixed with the module it extends, for example website_sale_custom).
+Static QWeb translations are loaded based on the source term in the order set by ir.http model _get_translation_frontend_modules_names method.
+So your custom module name should be AFTER the one you plan to override the translation of the standard module if you want to crush its translations.

 Note